BaggioWongHK/BaggioWongHK/README.md

     12. Establish mechanisms to maintain a prioritized list of work.
     13. Invest in minimizing drudgery at work.
     14. Promote a culture of growth and continual learning, actively invest in individual growth.
+    15. Be proactive, not reactive; stay ahead, not behind.
 2. Laissez-faire is not the same thing as extricating oneself from the day-to-day as a leader.
 3. “Years of experience” or “seniority” is not an accurate indicator of ability.
 4. Leaders should ensure a balance between individual aspirations and business goals.